Popoyoko/build-tokens/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-## This is the **Token Generator Repo**
+## This is the **Variables Generator Repo**

-This repository is designed for developers who want to create tokens for use with Popoyoko-UI.
+This repository is designed for developers who want to create tokens for use with popoyoko-ui.

 By consuming tokens extracted from our figma with token studio, we create variables usable in our library with your branding and on the platforms you want from our selection.